-For purposes of this discussion, the term "U.S. holder" means a beneficial owner of our securities that is, for U.S. federal income tax purposes:
+For purposes of this discussion, you are a "Non-U.S. Holder" if you are a beneficial owner of common stock who has not been excluded from this discussion and who is not a U.S. Holder.
+A "U.S. Holder" means a beneficial owner of our common stock that is for U.S. federal income tax purposes:

-• an individual who is a citizen or resident of the United States;
+an individual who is a citizen or resident of the U.S.;

-- a corporation (including any entity classified as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the United States or of any state thereof, or the District of Columbia; - · an estate the income of which is subject to U.S. federal income taxation regardless of its source; or - a trust, if (1) a U.S. court is able to exercise primary supervision over the administration of the trust and one or more U.S. persons have authority to control all substantial decisions of the trust or (2) the trust has a valid election to be treated as a U.S. person under applicable U.S. Treasury Regulations.
+- a corporation or other entity taxable as a corporation created or organized in the U.S. or under the laws of the U.S. or any political subdivision thereof or other entity treated as such for U.S. federal income tax purposes; - an estate whose income is subject to U.S. federal income tax regardless of its source; or - a trust (x) whose administration is subject to the primary supervision of a U.S. court and which has one or more U.S. persons who have the authority to control all substantial decisions of the trust or (y) which has made a valid election to be treated as a U.S. person.